OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/customizing_driver.md

 ### Inputs via Jinja2 Templates

-If the input affects provisioning configuration or other non-Terraform elements (e.g., IPAM configurations), define it in the Jinja2 metadata within `ansible/templates`.
+If the input affects provisioning configuration or other non-Terraform elements, like IPAM configurations, define it in the Jinja2 metadata within `ansible/templates`.

 Example `templates/mycluster.j2`: